 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment 05

 Attendance 05

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

-up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

 The allowance of 25% includes al l types of leaves including medical

 leaves.